ThinkParQ/beegfs-csi-driver/docs/usage.md

 Future versions of the driver will support future versions of BeeGFS, but no backwards compatibility with previous versions of BeeGFS is planned.
-BeeGFS versions before v7.1.4 do not include the beegfs-dkms package, which the driver uses to build the BeeGFS client kernel module and mount BeeGFS filesystems.
+BeeGFS versions before v7.1.4 do not include the beegfs-client-dkms package, which the driver uses to build the BeeGFS client kernel module and mount BeeGFS file systems.

 ### Client Configuration and Tuning

 Depending on your topology, different nodes within your cluster or different BeeGFS file systems accessible by your cluster may need different client configuration parameters.
 This configuration is NOT handled at the volume level (e.g. in a Kubernetes Storage Class or Kubernetes Persistent Volume).
-See [deployment.md](deployment.md) for detailed instructions on how to prepare your cluster for various BeeGFS file system backends.
+See Managing BeeGFS Client Configuration in the [deployment guide](deployment.md) for detailed instructions on how to prepare your cluster to mount various BeeGFS file systems.

 ## Dynamic Provisioning Workflow

 ### Assumptions

-1. A BeeGFS filesystem with its management service listening at *sysMgmtdHost* already exists and is accessible from all Kubernetes worker nodes.
+1. A BeeGFS filesystem with its management service listening at `sysMgmtdHost` already exists and is accessible from all Kubernetes worker nodes.
 1. A directory that can serve as the parent to all dynamically allocated subdirectories already exists within the BeeGFS filesystem at